aaron-h6665/How-to-Learn-Git/README.md

 Here, we do our first three commits.
 ![Time Travel](master.png)

 Then, we use the 'detached HEAD method' to go to the second commit.
-Now we create the "bug-fix" branch using "git checkout -b" and finally we add the fourth commit (which is a "bug-fix").
+Now we create the "bug-fix" branch using "git checkout -b bug-fix" and finally we add the fourth commit (which is a "bug-fix").

 ![Time Travel](bug_fix.png)

 11. Git Remote Repository
 A Remote Repository is a repository that is not on your local device.
+Here are some commands that will help you "connect" your local device with the remote repository using cloning, push/pulling, and remoting.
   * git remote add {origin} {https link to GitHub Repo} - connects the remote repository to your local device
   * git remote - checks the name of the repo???
   * git remote -v - shows the name and fetch, push links